Key-Drop Review

 Mobile

-Available information indicates has_mobile_app: false.
+Available reporting shows has_mobile_app: false.
 There's no native iOS or Android app, Apple and Google's policies on gambling-adjacent content basically rule out App Store distribution for sites in this category, so this is the norm.
 Key-Drop is delivered as a mobile-optimized web app.

 Community reviewers describe it as well-built and stable on mobile browsers, with all core game modes (case opening, Case Battles, Upgrader, Contracts) accessible.
 Withdrawing on mobile requires the Steam mobile app for trade confirmation, which is a Steam requirement, not a Key-Drop limitation.
 No push notifications for Case Battle results, which is the main practical drawback.